 miracle on 34th StreetKrewe of Bacchus

-The "Celebration Gator" is still the longest float to ride in the Macy's Thanksgiving Day Parade and that's all that matters!
-The Louisiana float represents the state well, with a replica of NOLA/French Quarter streetscape on top and cannons that shoot confetti into the crowd instead of Mardi Gras beads (although that would have been really cool).
+"Celebration Gator" is still the longest float to ride in the Macy's Thanksgiving Day Parade, and that's all that matters!
+The Louisiana float represents the state well, with a replica of the NOLA/French Quarter streetscape on top and cannons that shoot confetti into the crowd instead of Mardi Gras beads (although that would have been cool).
 This float has a purpose.
 It is all about Louisiana and generating tourism dollars.
 Speaking of which, riding in the Macy's Thanksgiving Day Parade isn't free.

 Believe it or not, Louisiana paid $1.375 million to be in the Thanksgiving Day Parade for three years!
-The 2021 Macy's Parade was when the "Celebration Gator" float made its debut.
-According to The Advocate the office of Lt.
-Gov. Billy Nungesser, whose job is to oversee Louisiana's tourism, the money is an investment.
-Louisiana has the opportunity to show off its assets and promote tourism in front of an audience of more than 25 million viewers.
-As it rolls down the streets of the Big Apple, the "Celebration Gator" float will carry Louisiana royalty on its back putting on a Jazz show.
+The 2021 Macy's Parade was when the float debuted in 2022.
+Lt.
+Gov. Billy Nungesser oversees Louisiana's tourism and, for the second year in a row, is delighted that Louisiana has the opportunity to show off its assets and promote tourism in front of an audience of more than 25 million viewers.
+As it rolls down the streets of the Big Apple, the "Celebration Gator" float will once again carry Louisiana royalty on its back.

-Proudly representing the sound of the Bayou State is Louisiana's own "Trombone Shorty!"
-The famous New Orleans musician, accompanied by his Orleans Avenue brass band will be tooting his horn in this year's parade.
+Proudly representing the sounds of the Bayou State is Louisiana's own Cajun fiddler, Amanda Shaw, and country star, Alex Smith.
+The famous New Orleans musician, accompanied by his Orleans Avenue brass band, will be tooting his horn in this year's parade.
 The NOLA entertainer will be joined by Macy’s employees and their children, wearing gator costumes on board the massive float.

 Join the celebration and tune in to watch the 96th Annual Macy's Thanksgiving Day Parade!
-Which, historic retail giant promises will be "bigger and better" this year.
-It will start 15 minutes earlier than normal, kicking off at 7.45 a.m.CT, rather than the usual 8 a.m.CT start time at 77th Street and Central Park West.
+Which the retail giant promises will be "bigger and better" year after year.
+Louisiana's "Celebration Gator" float will roll down 97th Street in the 5 1/2 mile Thanksgiving Parade to Central Park West.

-The parade will air live on Thanks Giving Day Nov.
-24, on CBS and NBC TV networks and stream on several apps like Hulu, Peacock, and more.
-In addition to Louisiana's gator float, the legendary parade is set to feature 7 new giant balloons and 5 new floats will appear in the parade, which begins in New York City at 77th Street and Central Park West.
+The parade will air live on Thanksgiving Day, Nov.
+23, from 8:30 a.m. to Noon on CBS and NBC TV networks and stream on several apps like Hulu, Peacock, and more.
+In addition to Louisiana's 60-foot-long alligator-themed float, the legendary parade features three new giant balloons - Beagle Scout Snoopy and Blue Cat & Chugs.

 Happy Thanksgiving ya'll!